- In the generational wealth space, families face unique opportunities and challenges related to the vulnerability of wealth.

-- Defenses to the vulnerability of wealth are a major barrier to our ability to achieve the intimacy required for closeness and connection.
+- Defenses to the vulnerability of wealth can be a barrier to communication and decision-making.

 - The stress and frustration Sam and Sahara feel because their aging parents won't talk to them about estate planning